ezekiellutz/Multiple-Linear-Regression/README.md

 In most cases, the higher the coefficient of multiple determination is, the better the model fits the data.
 This does not necessarily mean that the model will have high out-of-sample accuracy, but it could.

 This model has a coefficient of multiple determination of 0.9433.
 This means that the model can explain 94.33% the variability of the response data around its mean.

+# Example

+To illustrate what the model is capable of, let's use data from the .csv file provided in this repository.
+For this example, let's use the data for a 2021 Toyota Tacoma (4WD):

+          Welcome to PyBOT New Vehicle Emissions Calculator!

+    This calculator uses the ordinary least squares approach for multiple linear regression modeling to accurately predict the CO2 emissions of newly manufactured vehicles.

+    This PyBOT was created by Ezekiel Lutz

+    To begin, please enter the engine displacement size of the vehicle in liters (L): 3.5

+    Please enter the number of cylinders (#): 6

+    Please enter the fuel consumption in liters per 100 kilometers (L/100km): 13

+    Based upon the vehicle data entered, the predicted CO2 emissions for this vehicle are expected to be between 253.70 and 280.41 g/km.

+    Would you like to use the calculator again?
+(Y/N):

+The model predicted that the CO2 emissions for this vehicle would be between 253.70 g/km and 280.41 g/km.
+Looking at the .csv file itself, the vehicle had a measured CO2 emissions of 278.4 g/km.
+In this case, the measured value fell within the model's predicted range and was successful in predicting the CO2 emissions of the vehicle.